 Materials to bring: Sketchbook, graphite pencils, text for a picture book, colouring materials and paints that you prefer

 Become a better visual storyteller by managing/marrying your words and illustrations with a delicate balance.
-Come for this Masterclass to learn about creating original and appealing characters and a good use of colour and composition, the sum of which is bound to grab the attention of publishers.
+Learn all about creating original and appealing characters and the good use of colour and composition, the sum of which is bound to grab the attention of publishers.